Open access at the Nature Portfolio

 Nature and the Nature research journals – now with immediate gold open access options for all primary research

 We are fully committed to open research and the benefits this brings for researchers, institutions, funders and the wider public.
-For authors who wish to publish their research open access, the Nature Portfolio will now offer open access options for all primary research submitted from January 2021.1
+For authors who wish to publish their research open access, the Nature Portfolio offers open access options for all primary research.

 What is open access (OA)?

 Under the OA model, an article is made immediately available online when published, and is free to read for anyone in the world, rather than only to subscribing readers or institutions.
 The article is made available under a Creative Commons CC-BY license, which allows for anyone to reuse, share, or build upon the work.

 In our fully OA journals (such as Nature Communications and Scientific Reports), all articles are made OA on publication.
 In a Transformative Journal (including Nature and the Nature research journals), authors can choose between gold OA or subscription publication, based on their preferences, funder or institutional requirements for OA, and the availability of APC funding.

 Payment for publication is typically made by the authors’ institutions or funding bodies, who pay an Article Processing Charge (APC) when the research is accepted.
 APCs vary from title to title, starting from €1,570 in Scientific Reports to € 9,500 in Nature.

 - OA is immediately accessible and highly discoverable: anyone, anywhere can read, reuse and build on your work.

 - Previous research shows the OA advantage for researchers: OA articles are cited on average 1.6 times more than non-OA articles, downloaded 4 times more often and attract 2.5 times more attention, as measured by news and policy mentions.1

 - Editorial rigour, with even greater reach: our OA options build on the foundations of our strong in-house editorial expertise.
 OA articles follow the same stringent standards.